dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 It is possible to transfer the ownership of a TrackedEntity-Program from one organisation unit to another.
 This will be useful in case of patient referrals or migrations.
-Only a user who has Ownershio access (or temporary access by breaking the glass) can transfer the ownership.
+Only a user who has Ownership access (or temporary access by breaking the glass) can transfer the ownership.
 To transfer ownership of a TrackedEntity-Program to another organisation unit, the following PUT request can be used:

     /api/33/tracker/ownership/transfer?trackedEntityInstance=DiszpKrYNg8
       &program=eBAyeGv0exc&ou=EJNxP3WreNP